Pedal0/AlperAI/README.md

    pipenv shell
    ```

-2. Launch the Streamlit application:
+2. Launch the Flask application:

    ```
-   streamlit run app.py
+   python run.py
    ```

-3. Enable MCP Tools in the sidebar for enhanced generation (enabled by default).
+3. Open your browser and navigate to http://localhost:5000

-4. Click **"Generate Application"** to begin creating your application.
+4. Fill in the application description, select your options, and click **"Generate Application"** to begin creating your application.

+## Modern UI Features

+The application now includes a modern, responsive UI with:

+- **Interactive Dashboard**: Easy-to-use interface with modern design elements
+- **Real-time Feedback**: Visual indicators show generation progress
+- **Animations and Effects**: Smooth transitions and visual feedback
+- **Preview Functionality**: View the generated application directly in the interface
+- **Responsive Design**: Works seamlessly on desktop and mobile devices

 ## MCP Tools Enhancement

-This application now includes Model Context Protocol (MCP) tools integration to enhance code generation:
+This application includes Model Context Protocol (MCP) tools integration to enhance code generation:

 - **Web Search Tool**: Searches the web for information relevant to your project
 - **Documentation Search Tool**: Retrieves documentation for specific technologies and frameworks